 Boil the milk with everything in it while frequently stirring it, till it starts getting thick & the rice is all cooked.
 Once cooked the rice grains will look like small cooked semolina/rawa.

 Add the sugar & boil some more.
-If you want the Firni thicker, keep on boiling till it reaches the desired consistency.
+If you want the Firni/Phirni thicker, keep simmering while stirring frequently, till it reaches the desired consistency.

 Switch off the heat, & add the Rose water.